+What are Mining Pools?
 A mining pool is a particular server that is used to distribute tasks for Bitcoin mining or other types of digital coins between the participants of the pool.

 Each member entering the pool sends the power of his equipment to decrypt the block, which he receives a reward.
 Even if the power of the hardware is small, the participant gets a proportion in the total earnings, commensurate with his costs.

-Why do People Need Mining Pools?
+Why do People Need them?

 If earlier one could mine using one computer of average power; now, taking into account the complexity of mining, it is necessary to have very powerful and expensive equipment or join pools.

-Analyzing the types of mining pools, miners usually divide them into single and multi-coin pools.
+Miners usually divide them into single and multi-coin pools.
 They differ in coins they mine and the method they collect power.

 Single and Multi Coin Pools